oliverzani/data_visualization/README.md

 Bokeh is an interactive visualization library that targets modern web browsers for presentation.

+To run in Anaconda, download the airlines data file and python script.
+Run Bokeh server command found at top of python script in Anaconda Command prompt.

 ## Plots

 3 plots were created on Air Flight Delay Data